HwWobbe/Wip-Main/README.md

 #### -16
 - extend the Transitions concepts for GOing to GROWing to include extention of the CEO > Chair transition for the end of the 2020s

+* TopicClusters obviously need to emerge
+  * this is one aspect of the Quest for Productivity via InformationDensity ( via MetaData )

 #### -15
 - refine the Ethics prompt and find the prepared copies for distribution in the imminent discussion,
   - ...